pen-lang/pen/doc/src/references/language/syntax.md

 ## Statements

-Statements are constructs that declare functions and types in mdoules.
+Statements are constructs that declare functions and types in modules.

 ### Import statement